13bzhang/climate_change/README.md

 * minimum anomaly temperature for each year
 * mean anomaly temperature for each year

 For grids that have less than 25 percent monthly data missing, I also display the best linear predictor for each trend mentioned above.
+Overall, I found that maximum, minimum, and mean anomaly temperatures have been increasing over time.
+Nevertheless, there exist variations in the warming rate.
+Rates of warming are greater in Western U.S. and Canada compared with the rest of the U.S.

 ### Maximum Anomaly Temperatures: 1950-2010
 ![Max 1](graphics/max.png)